-- Enjoy a morning half-day sightseeing tour exploring the best of Adelaide
+- Morning sightseeing tour of Adelaide by coach

-- Visit the North Terrace with its abundance of historical buildings
+- Visit the North Terrace to admire its abundance of historical buildings

 What You Can Expect